siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/ 2_Unix_Shell.md

 .		animals.pdf	quotes.txt
 ..		data.doc	text1.txt
 ```
-This overwrights what is in quites.txt with the cntaint of the test1.txt, so it has to be used with caution.
+This overwrights what is in quites.txt with the containt of the test1.txt, so it has to be used with caution.
 ### Move file to another directory##
 Lets ay that we want to move the file data.doc from the chapter_1 folder to the oen above directory which is the project_1.
 We again use ***mv*** but with difefrent arguments.